Drumcree conflict: 2000

 In July, it was revealed that members of neo-Nazi group Combat 18 were travelling from England to join the Orangemen at Drumcree.
 They were given shelter by LVF members in Portadown and Tandragee.
 That month, Portadown Orangeman Ivan Hewitt, who sported neo-Nazi tattoos, warned in a TV documentary that it may be time for loyalists to "bring their war to Britain".

 The 2000 Drumcree march took place on Sunday 2 July.
-It was again banned from Garvaghy Road and the Catholic area was sealed off with barricades.
+It was again banned from Garvaghy Road, and the Catholic area was sealed off with barricades.
 Thousands of loyalists again gathered at Drumcree.
 Orange "District Master" Harold Gracey called for protests across Northern Ireland.
 A prominent leader of the protesters, Mark Harbinson, a Stoneyford Orangeman who was associated with the paramilitary Orange Volunteers, proclaimed that "the war begins today".
-On Monday 3 July a crowd of over fifty loyalists led by UDA commander Johnny Adair, appeared at Drumcree with a banner bearing "Shankill Road UFF" Ulster Freedom Fighters.
+On Monday 3 July, a crowd of over fifty loyalists led by UDA commander Johnny Adair, appeared at Drumcree with a banner bearing "Shankill Road UFF" Ulster Freedom Fighters.
 In the Corcrain estate, LVF gunmen fired a volley of shots in the air for Adair and a cheering crowd.
 On Tuesday 4 July, security forces used water cannon against loyalist rioters at the Drumcree barricade.
 This was their first deployment in Northern Ireland for over 30 years.

 In an interview on 7 July, Harold Gracey refused to condemn the violence linked to the protests, saying "Gerry Adams doesn't condemn violence so I'll not".
 On 9 July, police warned that loyalists had threatened to "kill a Catholic a day" until the Orangemen were allowed to march down Garvaghy Road.
 Two days later, a group of up to 200 loyalists ordered all shops in Portadown town centre to shut, then tried to march on Garvaghy Road from both ends, but were held back by police.
 That night, 21 police officers were hurt in clashes with loyalists.

 On 14 July, calls by Portadown Orangemen for another day of widespread protest went unheeded, as the Armagh and Grand Lodges refused to support their calls.
 Businesses remained open and only several roads were blocked for a short time.
-The security barriers were removed and soldiers returned to barracks.
+The security barriers were removed, and soldiers returned to barracks.

+According to the RUC, over the period from 1 July to 13 July across Northern Ireland there were: